OpenConext/OpenConext-attribute-aggregation/README.md

 New Attribute Authorities first must be added and configured in `attributeAuthoritiesProductionTemplate.yml`.
 Then add the new authority implementation to `AttributeAggregatorConfiguration#attributeAggregatorById`.

-To actually use the new authority in the test/acc/prod environment it also needs to be configured in OpenConext-deploy [attributeAuthorities.yml.j2](https://github.com/OpenConext/OpenConext-deploy/blob/master/roles/aa/templates/attributeAuthorities.yml.j2).
+To actually use the new authority in the test/acc/prod environment it also needs to be configured in OpenConext-deploy [attributeAuthorities.yml.j2](https://github.com/OpenConext/OpenConext-deploy/blob/master/roles/attribute-aggregation-server/templates/attributeAuthorities.yml.j2).

-Do not to forget to write Integration tests.
-For an example see [OrcidAttributeAggregatorTest](aa-server/src/test/java/aa/aggregators/orcid/OrcidAttributeAggregatorTest.java)

 ### [Configuration and deployment](#configuration-and-deployment)